 If you want a smooth and effective sales pipeline, you’ll need to fit these two delicate pieces together: your business process and your customers’ needs.

-To create a pipeline that fits these two pieces of the puzzle together, you’ll need more than just the essential pipeline stages we discussed in chapter two of this guide.
+To create a pipeline that fits these two pieces of the puzzle together, you’ll need more than just the essential pipeline stages we discussed in Chapter 2 of this guide.
 Using those as a basis, you’ll need to construct your own highly-adapted pipeline based on your process and your customers.

 In this chapter, we’re going to show you:

 - 7 steps for building a sales pipeline that flows smoothly

 - Sales pipeline development strategy: 6 ways to level-up your pipeline

 7 steps for building a sales pipeline that flows smoothly